- Home

 Another versatile fitness channel is Natalie Jill Fitness.
 Natalie Jill is a popular personal trainer who offers free workouts for weight loss, body weight exercises, exercise ball routines, and plenty of useful health and nutrition tips too.

-If you’re considering getting into yoga, you might want to check out Yoga With Adriene.
-With over 11 million subscribers and videos for all abilities, there’s something for everyone.
-If you’re new to yoga, check out Adriene’s Yoga For Beginners – and if you’re ready to work up a sweat, you might want to try her Yoga for Weight Loss or Total Body Yoga playlists.
+For those considering getting into yoga, check out Yoga With Adriene.
+With over 12 million subscribers and classes for all abilities, there’s something for everyone.
+If you’re new to yoga, check out Adriene’s Yoga For Beginners – or if you’re ready to work up a sweat, you might want to try her Yoga for Weight Loss or Total Body Yoga playlists.

-As far as online exercise videos go, this is just the very tip of the iceberg.
+As far as online exercise videos go, this is just the tip of the iceberg.
 For more inspiration, you might like to browse Birgo Realty’s list of the top online workout resources.
-Or, by signing up (for free!) to Rest Less events, you can access a variety of online exercise classes and events.
+Or, by signing up (for free!) to Rest Less Events, you can access various online exercise classes and events.

 What is balance training and how can I get started?

-Balance training involves working out the muscles that improve our stability and keep us upright.
-The importance of good balance is sometimes glossed over, but it’s crucial for just about everything we do in life.
+Balance training involves working out the muscles that keep us upright.
+The importance of good balance is sometimes overlooked, but it’s crucial for just about everything we do in life.
 An act as simple as standing up from your chair, walking across the room, and bending over to put your shoes on depends on your ability to remain steady.

-There’s more good news for those of us with a green thumb – because it involves lots of lifting, bending, and stretching, gardening is also a good activity for improving balance.
-Plus, you’ll have a great-looking garden too.
+There’s more good news for those of us with a green thumb – because gardening involves lots of lifting, bending, and stretching, it’s also a good activity for improving balance.
+Plus, you’ll have a great-looking garden.

 According to research, it reduces the risk of falls among older adults by a staggering 45%.
-This is because it targets all various areas needed to stay upright and steady – including leg strength, reflexes, and flexibility.
+This is because it targets all body areas required for stability – including leg strength, reflexes, and flexibility.

 And there’s another intrinsic benefit to Tai Chi: it can have a powerful effect on your psychological health.
-As we’ve seen, fear of falling is the most common concern among older adults – yet, being fearful of falling can greatly increase the likelihood of a fall actually occurring.
-Practising Tai Chi can help to tackle that fear and boost confidence.
-Tai Chi is also about becoming more aware of your own body and the world around you.
-This heightened spatial awareness can help to reduce your risk of falling even further.
+As we’ve seen, fear of falling is the most common concern among older adults – yet, this fear can greatly increase the likelihood of it happening.
+Practising Tai Chi can help tackle that fear and boost confidence.
+Tai Chi is also about becoming more aware of your body and surroundings.
+This heightened spatial awareness can reduce your risk of falling further.

-Another great thing about Tai Chi is that it’s a low impact sport, which means it’s suitable and adaptable for all ages and abilities.
-It doesn’t put too much pressure on ageing joints and bones, and even though the movements are slow, it still counts as stimulating exercise.
+Another great thing about Tai Chi is that it’s a low-impact exercise, meaning it’s suitable and adaptable for all ages and abilities.
+It doesn’t put too much pressure on ageing joints and bones and, even though the movements are slow, it still counts as stimulating exercise.

 Alternatively, if Tai Chi isn’t for you, yoga is another gentle activity that offers similar health benefits – balance being just one of them (more on that later!).

 There are also many simple balance exercises you can do at home.
-Just walking backwards and sideways can be effective, as can walking on your toes or your heels, or walking heel-to-toe.
+Just walking backwards and sideways can be effective, as can walking on your toes, heels, or heel-to-toe.
 Just remember to do the exercises next to a wall or chair in case you lose your balance.

-You might want to have a look at the NHS suggested balance exercises for more detail on technique, or watch this 10-minute workout video on balance exercises you can do at home.
+Check out these balance exercises on the NHS website for more tips on technique, or watch this 10-minute video on balance exercises you can do at home.

 How regular exercise in mid-life can reduce the risk of chronic disease